openssl/openssl/INSTALL.md

 ### no-stdio

-Don't use anything from the C header file "stdio.h" that makes use of the "FILE" type.
+Don't use anything from the C header file `stdio.h` that makes use of the `FILE` type.
 Only libcrypto and libssl can be built in this way.
 Using this option will suppress building the command line applications.
 Additionally, since the OpenSSL tests also use the command line applications, the tests will also be skipped.